How regularly you should replace your air filters might depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically tell you to install new ones every 30–60 days.
+For basic 1"–3" air filters, manufacturers typically instruct you to install new ones every 30–60 days.
 If you have from light to moderate allergies, you could upgrade the air filter or replace them even more often.

 Or, if you're in a more remote spot or less occupied house (like a vacation house) and there are not as many cars around, every year could be regular enough.